Hibiscus Tea

 Hibiscus tea is an infusion of fresh or dried hibiscus flowers in water.
 It is also known as Agua De Jamaica, Karkade Tea, Jamaica Tea, or Jamaica Drink.

-I have a hibiscus bush growing in the garden and this hibiscus flower tea is a regular in my house.
-There is a different joy in making anything from scratch and this hibiscus tea gave me the same joy, when the tea just turned out perfect.
+I have a hibiscus bush growing in the garden, and this hibiscus flower tea is a regular in my house.
+There is a different joy in making anything from scratch, and this hibiscus tea gave me the same joy when it turned out perfect.

-Although commonly called tea, it’s actually a tisane – a beverage made from steeping dried flowers, leaves, or other parts of a plant in boiling water.
-This tea has many medicinal benefits as well, so apart from just being awesome in taste, you must consider drinking it for the health benefits it brings along.
+Although commonly called tea, it’s actually a tisane – a beverage made from steeping dried flowers, leaves, or other parts of a plant in boiling water

 Ingredients

-You can either use fresh flowers to make the tea like me or use the dried ones too.
-If you have access to fresh flowers, you can dry a few to use later.
+You can either use fresh flowers to make the tea, like me, or use dried ones as well.
+If you have access to fresh flowers, you can dry a few for later use.

-Lemon Juice adds a nice tangy taste which enhances the flavor, whereas honey is used to sweeten it.
+Lemon Juice adds a nice tangy flavor, while honey is used to sweeten.

-Hibiscus leaves stains, so keep this in mind when you are preparing this tea.
+Hibiscus leaves stain, so keep this in mind when you are preparing this tea.

 You can source dried hibiscus online.
 Most Mexican stores also carry these dried flowers.
 So check the Spanish section of the supermarket.